MatzJB/ContourProject/README.md

 ## Build Instructions
 Run **build.bat**, it will call **cmake** and create the build directory along with **ContourProjectMain**, **ContourLib** and **ContourTests**. **ContourLib** is generated so we can reference it from the other projects.
 Open the Visual Studio **ContourProject.sln** file in Build.
 Gtest is used and downloaded when building with cmake.

+NOTE: Running main.cpp in ContourProjectMain will create a local file "test-lorentz.svg";.

 ## Definition
 A **Contour** consists of a vector of items where items can be **Lines** or **Arcs**.
 Everything is in 2D.
 The project is written in a way that future extension for additional segment types is easily added.
 The Contour class is designed to support flexible construction and validation, while maintaining high performance through caching (**Contour::isValid**) and avoiding unnecessary calculations (we do not calculate **sqrt** for distance for instance).
 Additional performance can be achieved using vectorization, which is not explored at this time.